arahjou/Charging_farm/README.md

 This repository contains the necessary files for 3D printing the charging unit for the **Actilumus (Condor)** device, along with instructions on how to build it.

 I used **PLA filament** to print all parts.
 After soldering the components, the connections were secured with hot glue.
 The pins were also fixed in place after being soldered onto a **PCB board**.
+I used a **Banbu Lab P1s** 3D printer but you can use any 3D printer device available to you!

 ![plot](./images/Charging.jpg)